wygulmage/xmobar/readme.md

 # Bug Reports

-To submit bug reports you can use the [bug tracker over at Github] or send mail to our [Mailing list].
+To submit bug reports you can use the [bug tracker over at Github].

 Note: the old bug tracker at Google code is deprecated.
 Please use Github's for new bugs.